Sh3tys/Sh3tys/README.md

 - 👋 Hi, I’m @Sh3tys
-- 👀 I’m interested in Java code
+- 👀 I’m interested for the web developement
-- 🌱 I’m currently learning Python, Java, Django, React
+- 🌱 I’m currently learning at Efrei
 - 📫 How to reach me on my discord: sh3tys